mufana/mufana.github.io/_posts/2017-08-09-Pester-Jenkins.md

 ## Background

 Everytime I have to write a script I use the same approach.
 That approach has some similarities with __*Agile*__.
-Meaning; I write small blocks of code, test these blocks and _when everything works as aspected_ place the code into the script I'm developing.In Agile terms you can call this a __*sprint*__.
+Meaning; I write small blocks of code, test these blocks and _when everything works as expected_ place the code into the script I'm developing.In Agile terms you can call this a __*sprint*__.
 I repeat these steps until my script is finished.
 Now, this works fine for me.
 Using this method I limit the possibilty of crappy code I don't need.
 And if a block of code doesn't work or needs to be adjusted, I can simply replace it with another one.

 ### Pester / Test Driven Deployment